top of page

 Planning the trial!

-Here, kids will tell us how we should do the trial, what we will measure, and how to measure what happened.
+Here, kids told us how to do the trial, what we should measure, and how to measure what happened.

 Running the trial logo- Girl in the form of a red cross with healthy things around her